 Optional step: You can soak the beans in a pot of water overnight, but because Rancho Gordo beans are fresh, Sando thinks this is unnecessary.

-over medium-low heat.
+Preheat a Dutch Oven over medium-low heat.
 Add the olive oil and allow it to get hot before adding in your onion, celery and carrot.
 Sauté until fragrant and soft but not brown, about 3-5 minutes.
 Add in the garlic and cook for another minute.

 Pour in the beans and cover them with 2 inches of water.
 Turn heat up to medium.